Interpretable models for forecasting high-dimensional functional time series: Interval forecast accuracy from two-way FANOVA and functional factor model

-Using the combination of two-way functional ANOVA and functional factor model, in Table~\ref{tab:4}, we present the one-step-ahead to ten-step-ahead interval forecast accuracy for the female and male data at the 95\% nominal coverage probability. \begin{footnotesize} \tabcolsep 0.03in \end{footnotesize}
+Using the combination of two-way FANOVA and functional factor model, in Table~\ref{tab:4}, we present the one-step-ahead to ten-step-ahead interval forecast accuracy for the female and male data at the 95\% nominal coverage probability. \begin{footnotesize} \tabcolsep 0.027in \end{footnotesize}